Morgan has been an animal enthusiast and owner for quite some time, owning different types of reptiles and mammals over the years.

-- A loose substrate is one of the worst things you can put in with your gecko!
-It can be ingested and cause impaction, which is incredibly harmful and can cause death if not treated.
+- A loose substrate is one of the worst things you can put in with your gecko.
+It can be ingested and cause impaction, which is incredibly harmful and may cause death if not treated.

 - Lamps are a definite no. Pet stores may tell you they are necessary for temperature management, but they will do nothing but harm your gecko.

 Things to Remember Before Getting a Leopard Gecko